ESIPFed/qhub_notes/faq/faq.md

 # FAQ

+## UNANSWERED QUESTIONS - please help to anwser!

+Q: How do I use `crontab` on QHub to regularly execute notebooks?

+## ANSWERED QUESTIONS:
 ## Q: How do I retrieve my user data from the EFS Share before I destroy my qhub on AWS?
+Answered by: @jkellndorfer

 We want to backup our user data from the EFS persistent volume associated with our qhub before we destroy it.
 Here is a possible avenue: